HaniehBaktash/CoffeeConnect_HCI84/Developer's documentation.md

  there are a few considerations for the future:

 1. Write unit tests for the various functions to ensure that new changes don't break existing functionality.
-2. To add more data to the application, the CSV file needs to be updated with new coffee entries and their attributes.
-The application will dynamically adjust to the new data upon each execution, allowing users to view additional coffee options seamlessly.
-3. Using version control (e.g., Git) would allow tracking changes and easier collaboration if more developers join the project.
+2. Using version control (e.g., Git) would allow tracking changes and easier collaboration if more developers join the project.
-4. Continue to maintain and update the code documentation as new features are added or changes are made.
+3. Continue to maintain and update the code documentation as new features are added or changes are made.
-5. Adding more features such as location for each coffee
+4. Adding more features such as location for each coffee